 When symptoms of liver metastasis do occur, these are among the most common.

 Fatigue is the feeling of extreme tiredness and an overwhelming urge to sleep that doesn’t resolve with rest.
 Fatigue and weakness alone are not signs that breast cancer has traveled to the liver — however, they can be a clue that your body is working harder than usual.
-Speak with your doctor if you are experiencing extreme tiredness that doesn’t go away with sleep.
+Speak with your doctor if you’re experiencing extreme tiredness that doesn’t go away with sleep.

 Weight loss and loss of appetite occur when you don’t feel hungry or have the desire to eat.
 Loss of appetite isn’t always an issue, but when it lasts for longer than a week, it’s a sign that your body isn’t feeling well.
 If you experience significant weight loss due to long-term poor appetite, talk to your doctor.
 It may be a side effect of cancer treatment or a sign of metastasis.

-“I have a tumor in my liver which the doctor told me will catch up on me soon,” shared one member of MyBCTeam.
+“I have a tumor in my liver, which the doctor told me will catch up on me soon,” shared one member of MyBCTeam.
 “Is this why I’m losing weight?”

 Another member who reported having liver metastasis wrote, “I don’t have pain in the liver, but I am bloated and I feel tired, very uncomfortable.”

 Pain in this area may also be connected to breast cancer treatment.
 “I’ve been having quite a bit of pain and soreness around my liver area.
-Should I expect this as a side effect from chemo?”
+Should I expect this as a side effect from chemo?” asked a MyBCTeam member.

 If your breast cancer has metastasized in your liver, it could block liver function, resulting in the buildup of bilirubin and signs of jaundice.
 Liver damage can also be caused as a side effect of breast cancer drugs, in which case doctors refer to it as hepatotoxicity.